All the blogs and articles to do with e-scooters and their impact on mobility on the eCabs website will fall under this tag.

 What is a carbon footprint?

-A carbon footprint is the amount of greenhouse gasses that a company or individual emits.
-These emissions have a detrimental effect on the environment.
 They make the temperature of the planet go up, which results in various effects.
 These include the rising of sea levels and ice caps melting, as well as the increase of natural disasters such as floods, extreme heat, and hurricanes.

 Travel sustainably by making the right choices